McGillicuddy Serious Party: Policies

+Note: not all of the above were party-wide policies outlined in manifestoes - candidates had creative licence to come up with their own policies.

-Decline
+Peak and Decline

 The party attracted a surprising level of support, and became one of the larger parties outside parliament.
 On a number of occasions, particularly following the introduction of the mixed member proportional (MMP) electoral system, pundits predicted that the party might actually win parliamentary representation, but this never happened.
 When the major parties boycotted the Tauranga by-election 1993 in 1993, the party's candidate Greg Pittams, who appeared in nationwide newspapers during this campaign wearing his "emperor's new kilt" outfit, consisting of only a shirt and sporran, finished second to Winston Peters.
 Votes for the party presumably most often represented protest votes, something that the party encouraged with one of its slogans: "If you want to waste your vote, vote for us."

-The party began to encounter the problem that often appears in joke parties—a debate about exactly how serious it should become.
-The founders of the party essentially saw it as "a bit of fun", aimed at providing humour and entertainment.
-This remained a major part of the party.
-However, later recruits to the party sometimes saw the party's satire in a more serious context, regarding it as a tool with which people could ridicule and challenge the political establishment.
-In particular a number of anarchists joined the party, seeing it as an antidote to the traditional order and intending to use the party as a vehicle to give anarchist policies a higher public profile.
-The dichotomy, in essence, grew between "satire for fun" and "satire to make a political point".
-Many of the party's original members resented what they saw as a usurpation of the party for more avowedly political and overdefined anarchist purposes, and felt that for the party to become openly "anarchist" would thus make some area of politics "off-limits" to satire.
-They saw this as an anathema.
-In addition they saw having a clearly identifiable stance as lessening the party's effectiveness as satirists.
-However other members had little problem with the expression of more openly anarchist viewpoints.

-In the 1996 general election the party put up 65 list candidates, and 45 candidates stood as an electorate candidate.
+In the 1996 general election, the party put up 65 list candidates; 45 candidates stood as an electorate candidate.

-Disbandment and deregistration
+The introduction of MMP Mixed Member Proportional representation at the 1996 election changed the political landscape: there were more smaller parties to vote for with more of a chance of getting into Parliament.
+The McGSP percentage of the vote fell.
 The 1999 election campaign proved a disappointment.
 The party gained only 0.15% of the vote, a considerable drop.
+In addition to this, the increased reporting required from small parties under MMP changed the 'work to fun ratio' of taking part in elections.

+Disbandment and deregistration

-Shortly after the election, the party disbanded and the Electoral Commission officially deregistered it as a political party.
+Shortly after the 1999 election, the party disbanded and the Electoral Commission officially deregistered it as a political party.
 Party leader Graeme Cairns marked the event and did penance for the loss by placing himself in stocks in Garden Place in Hamilton in December 1999 as disgruntled party members pelted him with rotten fruit.

 Electoral results

+General elections

 The following table summarises the party's support in general elections.